 If your taxable account doesn't cover one to two years' worth of living expenses, carve out any additional amount of living expenses from your IRA or company-retirement-plan assets using the sequence outlined above.

 Once you've set aside your cash position, put in place a plan to periodically refill your cash stake so that it always will cover one to two years' worth of living expenses.
 This article details the bucket approach to managing your income during retirement, and this one discusses bucket maintenance.
 This article shows a sample bucket portfolio using conventional mutual funds, while this one features a bucketed exchange-traded fund portfolio.
-This article shows how the bucket strategy would have worked on a year-by-year basis using the mutual fund bucket portfolio.
+This article shows how the bucket strategy would have worked on a year-by-year basis using the mutual fund bucket portfolio and a pure total-return strategy.
+This stress test, meanwhile, examines the performance of a simplified income-centric strategy, while this one examines a hybrid income/total-return approach.

 Also Keep in Mind